stineb/personal_website/content/home/talks.md

 exclude_featured = false
 +++

-* MSc project in Computational Ecosystem Science available.
-More info [here](/project/photocold/).
+* MSc projects in Computational Ecosystem Science available.
+More info [here](/joinus/).
 * I have started my new role as Assistant Professor for Computational Ecosystem Science at ETH in September 2019.
 More info about the project [here](/mind/).
 * New paper on carbon-water coupling across scales published in *Nature Geoscience*.
 More info [here](/project/soilm_global/).